brumik/obsidian-ollama-chat/README.md

 For more information about progress and install see: https://github.com/brumik/ollama-obsidian-indexer

+The https://github.com/brumik/obsidian-ollama-chat/tree/move-llama-inhouse branch does not need the above server to run but it is slower and less developed in general.
+If you cannot run the python server though you might find it useful.

+To install the branch you need to build the plugin with `npm run build` and copy it to your obsidian install manually.

 ## Features:

 - Run your own model locally.
 Set the URL to this model and you roll